AccelerationNet/wraith/Quickstart.md

 # Wraith

-Wraith is for rool for making screen shots of websites and comparing the screenshots
+Wraith is for making screen shots of websites and comparing the screenshots

+Our primary use case is for moving sites to a new server and wanting to verify that everything still works

 ## Instuctions